ipfs-inactive/research/OPEN_PROBLEMS/PRESERVE_USER_PRIVACY.md

 ##### Data Encryption

-Data Encryption means that we encrypt data at rest and only decrypt it to consume it.
-This means that only the owner of the decryption key can access it.
+By encrypting the data at rest and only decrypting it when it needs to be used, we can ensure that only someone with access to the decryption key can indeed access that data.
 Some solutions using this technique are:

 - [ipfs-senc](https://github.com/jbenet/ipfs-senc) - Encrypts the data with a symmetric key that is shared to the receiver through a sidechannel